-When I’m in discussions with client prospects, a large portion of them use a rented business website from one of the major “website builders”, such as, Wix, Squarespace, Web.com, Weebly, Godaddy Builder and the like.
+When I speak with client prospects, many of them are using a rented business website from one of the major “website builders”, such as, Wix, Squarespace, Web.com, Weebly, Godaddy Builder and the like.

-These website builders are all heavily advertised on TV during sporting events (golf in particular), and other programs.
+These services are all heavily advertised on TV during sporting events (golf in particular), and other programs.

-Normally, I would write about “pros and cons” when considering a business tool or resource, but there are absolutely no advantages to website builders, only unacceptable disadvantages and limitations.
+Normally, I’d write about “pros and cons” for a business tool or resource, but there are absolutely no advantages to website builders—only deal-breaking limitations.

 I’ll start with the biggest disadvantage…